thesaigoneer/atomic-saigon/README.md

 ## What's in & What's out

 All tooling added by the Ublue project remains pristine.
-Suffice to say I don't run the DX (developers) or Nvidia images here; it is the 'standard' version of their (and Fedora's!)
-Kinoite image that I'm adjusting here.
+Suffice to say I don't run the DX (developers) or Nvidia images here; it is the 'standard' version of their and Fedora's Kinoite image that I'm adjusting here.

 KDE has done an extensive job to make most applications available through a flatpak as well.
 So, no need to include Gwenview, Okular or Elisa etc. etc. in the image.

 I've only included Krusader and KDE Print manager (I use those and they have not (yet) been flatpak'ed).
+Plus some cli tools that i use.
+Can't live without my Midnight Commander!

+One flatpak is installed ootb; the Floorp browser is a cool project and it gives the end-user at least a browser upon startup.

       What has been added:                        What has been removed:

-      - fastfetch                                    - firefox
+      - fastfetch                                    - firefox (rpm)
       - fzf                                          - firefox-langpacks
       - kde-print-manager                            - kcharselect
       - krusader                                     - kfind